jbakse/site_builder/content/text/index.md

 ::: .activity
 ## Markov Chain
-Explore the Markov Chain algorithm with paper and pencil using this worksheet.
+Explore the Markov chain algorithm with paper and pencil using this worksheet.

 ### Build the Model
 The right side of the worksheet lists every word that occurs in the Dr. Seuss poem.
 These are the "keys".
 Find every occurrence of each key in the poem.
 Write the following word in the corresponding box.
 Do not skip repeats.

 ### Generate Text
 Choose a random word from the keys.
 Write it down.
-Choose a word at random from corresponding box, and write it down.
+Choose a word at random from the corresponding box, and write it down.
 Continue this process, choosing each word based on the previous one.

 <br/>